elastic/kibana/rfcs/text/0004_application_service_mounting.md

 that will be invoked whenever the window's location has changed from another app to this app.

-This function is called with an `HTMLELement` for the application to render itself to.
+This function is called with an `HTMLElement` for the application to render itself to.
 The application must also return a function that can be called by the ApplicationService to unmount the application at the given DOM node.